eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ## Phase 3: Joint Possession Proof {#phase-3-joint-possession-proof}

 -   **Attester** derives a final Ed25519 signing keypair deterministically from `BF`+`VF`.
 -   Creates a signed EAT containing identity claims, the Verifier's nonce, and a final Proof-of-Possession HMAC.
-The Proof-of-Possession is a critical step where the Attester proves knowledge of the secret `VF` without revealing it, typically by using it as a key for a MAC over the attestation procedure context.
+The Proof-of-Possession (PoP) proves knowledge of the secret VF without revealing it, while the Joint Possession Proof (JP) binds the final identity key to the procedure context.
 -   Publishes the signed EAT to the repository.
--   **Verifier** retrieves the final EAT and validates it against Gates 5-11, yielding an Attestation Result (AR) upon success.
+-   **Verifier** retrieves the final EAT and validates the **Evidence EAT** against Gates 5-11.
+Upon success, the Verifier generates and signs a separate **Attestation Result (AR)**, which cryptographically confirms the validity of the claims made in the Evidence.

 # Protocol States {#sec-states}

+These states apply to the identity bootstrap procedure; see []{#attestation-renewal-specification} for renewal.

 | State                     | Description                                |
 | :------------------------ | :----------------------------------------- |